-- 6. "Respondent" means a student accused of sexual misconduct or assault. - 7.
-"Retaliation" means pressuring a person to drop or support a complaint or to provide false or misleading information; pressuring a person to participate or refrain from participating as a witness in a proceeding; or engaging in conduct that may reasonably be perceived to affect adversely that person's educational, living, or work environment for making a good-faith report or participating in good faith in an investigation. - 8.
-"Preponderance of the Evidence" describes the standard of evidence used during any institutional disciplinary proceeding arising from an allegation.
+- 5. "Complainant" means a person who believes he or she experienced sexual misconduct or assault by student. - 6.
+"Respondent" means a student accused of sexual misconduct or assault. - "Retaliation" means pressuring a person to drop or support a complaint or to provide false or misleading information; pressuring a person to participate or refrain from participating as a witness in a proceeding;

+or engaging in conduct that may reasonably be perceived to affect adversely that person's educational, living, or work environment for making a good-faith report or participating in good faith in an investigation.

+8. "Preponderance of the Evidence" describes the standard of evidence used during any institutional disciplinary proceeding arising from an allegation.